Reporter faces trial in case seen as attack on press rights

 “This is outrageous.
 Reporting at a protest scene as a working member of the media is not a crime.
 It is a right that must be protected,” Amnesty International said.

-But Des Moines police and County Attorney John Sarcone’s office argue that Sahouri wasn’t wearing press credentials and appeared to be an active participant in an unlawful assembly, saying journalists do not have a free pass to ignore dispersal orders.
+But Des Moines police and County Attorney John Sarcone’s office have not backed down.
+They argue that Sahouri wasn’t wearing press credentials and appeared to be a participant in an unlawful assembly, saying journalists do not have a free pass to ignore dispersal orders.
+The only such order identified in court documents was issued roughly 90 minutes before the arrest.

 Sahouri, recently honored by the Iowa Newspaper Association as one of the state’s best young reporters, has continued to cover public safety while the charges have loomed.